 The Good Shepherd Trust (including The Weald Church of England Primary School) is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We ensure that all our recruitment and employment practices reflect this commitment.

-More information on the Trust's approach to safeguarding, can be found here.
+More information on the Good Shepherd Trust's approach to safeguarding, can be found here.

-Mrs Yvonne McLeod: nominated IAB member for child protection
+Mrs Sarah Smith: nominated LGB member for child protection and safeguarding.

 If you are concerned about the safety of a child or an adult working at The Weald, please contact a Designated Safeguarding Lead (DSL) within the school without delay in person, by phone (01306 711719) or by email: email@example.com